The best guide to Vilamoura

 Related articles: Loule guide

 The nightlife of Vilamoura is varied, with an ecliptic mix of bars ranging from themed to uber-chic and trendy.
-One of the most popular venues is Vilamoura casino which has nightly shows and a great atmosphere.
+One of the most popular venues is Vilamoura casino which has nightly performances and a lively atmosphere.

 For a big night head to Bliss nightclub, where you can party under the night stars to banging music and big-name DJs, Bliss’s listings are shown on Facebook:

 For more stylish beach parties head to NoSoloÁgua, for their legendary sunset parties.
-This day time restaurants changes into an uber cool location when the sun sets and is located on the beautiful Praia da Falésia, full listings can be seen on their website:
+This daytime restaurant changes into an uber cool venue when the sun sets, and is postioned on the beautiful Praia da Falésia; full listings can be seen on their website:

 (link open new tabs)

-The marina is surrounded by designer restaurants and uber-chic bars, which serve fine cuisine and glamorous cocktails; there is no better location for an evening meal of freshly caught fish than the marina.
-As a holiday destination Vilamoura tends for the more discerning visitor but with over 200 different eat and drinking establishments every cuisine, taste and preference is catered for.
+The marina is surrounded by designer restaurants and uber-chic bars, which serve fine cuisine and glamorous cocktails.
+As a holiday destination, Vilamoura tends for the more discerning visitor, but with over 100 different eat and drinking establishments every cuisine, taste and preference is catered for.

-Vilamoura is an ideal location to try local and traditional Portuguese cuisines.
-One dish to try is Cataplana, a seafood rice stew, that is both cooked and served in a large copper dish that resembles the key ingredient, clams.
-Cataplana is designed to be shared, with the copper dish being placed in the centre of the table.
-Locally produced wines are the perfect accompaniment for any meal!
+One of the Algarve’s regional cuisines is cataplana, a delicious seafood stew, which is cooked and served in a large copper dish that resembles a clam.
+A Cataplana is designed to be shared, with the copper dish being placed in the centre of the table.

-Faro is the largest city of the Algarve and is a surprisingly fascinating destination, ideal for a day trip from Vilamoura.
+Faro is the largest city of the Algarve and is a surprisingly interesting destination for a day trip.
 Within the ancient walled section of Faro is a fortified cathedral, castle ruins and Baroque city hall, while the pedestrianised shopping streets of central Faro are lined with open-air cafes.

-Faro is the gateway to the Ria Formosa Natural Park, a series of saltwater lagoons and waterways that are a haven for migratory birds and marine life.
-There is a direct bus service from Vilamoura to Faro.
+Faro is the gateway to the Parque Natural da Ria Formosa, a series of saltwater lagoons and waterways that are a haven for migratory birds and marine life.
+Departing from Faro harbour are boat tours of the Ria Formosa and the sand bar islands which line the park.

 Related articles: Faro guide - Day trip to Faro